 I will spend most of my second year in Verona: you can find me in the Ph.D. students’ room or in the linguistic lab LaTeC (room 3.05).
 When I am not in Verona I work in Germany, since I have a co-tutelle agreement with the University of Konstanz (co-tutors: Tanja Kupisch and Bettina Braun).

 You can contact me at firstname.lastname@example.org or email@example.com.

-I am Paola Peratello, a first year Ph.D.
+I am Paola Peratello, a second year Ph.D.
 Student.
 I am interested in Old Norse and Digital Philology, runica manuscripta, palaeography and codicology.

 My project focuses on the philological and linguistic survey of two runic handwriting witnesses, AM 28 8vo and SKB A 120, by means of digital editions in compliance XML-TEI P5 standards and Menota guidelines (handbook v.
 3.0), which allow, among other things, a more in-depth, consistent and accessible analysis.
 This project is funded by a Digital Humanities Ph.D. scholarship within the project "Dipartimenti di Eccellenza".

 I am now encoding AM 28 8vo in compliance with XML-TEI P5 standards and Menota Guidelines (The Menota Handbook v.
 3.0) and expanding the inventory of the runes and the punctuation marks with those of SKB A 120.